Lizard Envenomation Clinical Presentation

 The vast majority of individuals who are bitten by Gila monsters or beaded lizards are intentionally interacting with the animals, and the history of the bite usually is clear.

 To help estimate the severity of envenomation, it is important to estimate the length of time the lizard remained attached to the victim.
-While an effective envenomation can occur with a contact time of a few seconds, if the lizard manages to hang on for a period of minutes, the bite could be very serious, potentially lethal.
+While an effective envenomation can occur with any bite, longer attachment time of the animal can be associated with more severe symptoms [2] .

 The victim may present with many signs and symptoms, including the following: